ManavA/ML_Finance/README.md

 - Effect of feature sets and selection methods on out‑of‑sample results
 - Robustness checks via walk‑forward and statistical testing

 > Numbers and plots are preserved in the notebooks and PDFs.
-If you want these summarized into a single markdown report, see `docs/RESULTS.md` (generated below).
+If you want these summarized into a single markdown report, see `docs/RESULTS.md`.

 ---

-## 🔁 Reproducibility
+## Reproducibility

 - Deterministic seeds are set where supported.
 - Data pulls are cached; APIs have fallbacks.